- Questions & discussion

 - Adequate brain perfusion is probably the most important hemodynamic target (as this may affect long-term sequelae).

 - Patients may have myocardial stunning due to carboxyhemoglobinemia, which could theoretically benefit from inotropic support.
+However, excessive use of inotropes could increase the risk of arrhythmia.
 As always, resuscitation should be guided by bedside evaluation (e.g. with echocardiography).

 potential benefits of hyperbaric oxygen